Magiduck/magiduck.github.io/_posts/2021-04-22-ProjectVegang.md

 excerpt: "Research project Master DSLS"
 ---

-## The effect of an abrupt change to a four-week vegan diet on the body composition, mental health and gut microbiome
+## Visualizing the effect of veganism on the human body

 In my master Data Science for Life sciences I worked on a personal health project with Behzad Barati, Kylie Keyzer, André de la Rambelje and Henrike Vaartstra.
 In this project we looked at the effect of a sudden change in diet to a fully plant-based diet